Inklingo

 vital

-Use 'vital' when directly referring to something related to life, such as vital signs or the vital organs.
+Use 'vital' specifically when referring to things directly related to life, such as bodily functions or life-sustaining elements.

 A simple, bright red heart glows gently, depicted with soft pulse lines around it, symbolizing life.